indiansummer1022/Cubstart/README.md

-Cubstart 22s code just for own use.
+Just for own use.
 No guarantee of accuracy.